 The sections below detail a roadmap for navigating these often murky thoroughfares.
 We’ll consider the returns process from the shopper’s point of view and detail how your business can decrease return rates and increase conversion rates at the same time.
 We’ll also discuss handling returns from the e-commerce business owner’s standpoint and outline how to use your Return Policy to build customer loyalty, stand apart from the pack, and prime your business for success.

 As you navigate through Rethinking Return Policies, feel free to jump to the sections that pertain most to your business.
-You can also access a bullet-point list of the 5 Things the RIGHT Return Policy can do for your e-commerce business and a separate downloadable roadmap for crafting an outstanding Return Policy — don’t miss them!

 - Returns by the Numbers